Registration / Re-registration

 Tuition fees are set by ministerial decree.
 They cover the cost of the degree and access to the University Library.

-Details of the fees paid upon registration are listed:
+Details of the fees paid at the time of registration are listed:

-• on the receipt of payment via your ENT portal (the "My File" tab)
+- on the receipt of payment via your ENT portal (the "My Account" tab)

-Please note: These documents are issued only once the administrative registration process is complete (payment + verification of all supporting documents by your faculty).
+Please note: These documents are issued only after your administrative registration has been completed (payment + verification of all supporting documents by your faculty).

 What payment methods are available?